 - A player may request the Supervisor or volunteer to referee the game.

 At subsequent meetings the students became more and more serious, with higher attendance, as they came to realize that they were, indeed, making the decisions for the group.
-They amended the ladder rules, gave the supervisor a vote of confidence, agreed to have a match against another Boys Club in New Jersey which had challenged us, and decided on the design of club tee shirts which Jenny said she would order for us.
-All questions are now seriously discussed, with enthusiastic votes.
+They amended the ladder rules, gave the supervisor a vote of confidence, agreed to have a match against another club in New Jersey which had challenged us, and decided on the design of club tee shirts which the director ordered for us.
+The questions are were seriously discussed, with enthusiastic votes.
 They even voted down my proposal that older students in the teen room upstairs be able to challenge on their ladder.
 They said they might reconsider it in the future, but for now suggested that the teens set up their own ladder, and furthermore, they challenged the teens to a match.

-The challenge ladder grew like crazy and now has 47 students on it.
-The top half dozen are fairly equal and the places keep changing.
-They are all improving very rapidly.
-This is very much an “in the zone” situation, for those familiar with that concept.
+The challenge ladder grew like crazy and eventually hundreds of students had been on it.
+This was very much an “in the zone” situation, for those familiar with that concept.

-I knew what the consultant was talking about, because that had happened here earlier in the year, absent the democratic process.
-But I hadn’t seen it in such stark terms until he mentioned the Plexiglas.
+I knew what the consultant was talking about but I hadn’t seen it in such stark terms until he mentioned the Plexiglas.
 You could almost see and feel the physical results of the democratic process with these kids.
 They probably hadn’t had anything else in their previous lives in which they had such control and respect.

-Last weekend there was a nationally sanctioned table tennis tournament at the Spintech Club in Plainview, NY.
+We went to our first nationally sanctioned table tennis tournament at a local club.
 At my suggestion, some of the parents brought their children to the tournament.
 A group from a club in Newark, New Jersey brought a group there also.
 One of my students, a ten year old boy whose family had emigrated from Peru, won the 12 and under event.
-But there are many others at the club with about equal ability.
-A ten-year-old Jewish boy came in third, but currently heads the ladder.
-One thing I love is how all of the kids are willing to help anyone out by teaching them what they know, even their younger siblings!
-I like to think that is partly because I teach in such a way that the students understand the concepts behind the instructions, and therefore can continue to teach themselves and others.
-In a few years I wouldn’t be surprised is some of these kids had national rankings.
-In any event, I think its giving them a lot of confidence in their lives.
+One thing I loved was how all of the kids were willing to help anyone out by teaching them what they know, even their younger siblings!
+I like to think that is partly because I taught in such a way that the students understood the concepts behind the instructions, and therefore could continue to teach themselves and others.
+I hope I gave them a lot of confidence in their lives.
 If nothing else, maybe some of them will catch up to me in the Farmers Market parking lot with some good life stories to tell.

 Photo by Steinfeldt Photography Collection of the Jewish Historical Society of the Upper Midwest.
 Kids playing ping pong at the Jewish Educational Center Annex.
 St. Paul, Minnesota.
 1940.